An Empirical Study of Testing Practices in Open Source AI Agent Frameworks and Agentic Applications: RQ2: How do these testing practices map to the architectural components of the agent frameworks and agentic applications?

 \textbf{Although agent frameworks and agentic applications test overlapping architectural components, they adopt distinctly different testing patterns for 69\% of the canonical components, revealing divergent testing priorities and practices}.
 Figure~\ref{fig:combined:component_wise_testing_patterns} shows that this divergence is prominent in components \component{Belief Base}, \component{Boundary Artifacts}, \component{Communicative Action}, \component{Constitutive Entity}, \component{Coordination Artifacts}, \component{Groups}, \component{Observable Property}, \component{Registry}, and \component{Roles}.
 The fundamental split in testing philosophy separates agent frameworks and applications: frameworks are tested for universal robustness, while applications are tested for specific, contextual correctness.

 \textbf{For \component{Coordination Artifacts}, this means that frameworks prioritize validating the entire workflow state while applications focus on verifying final outcomes}.
-While both employ \pattern{Test Double} extensively, agent frameworks show stronger adoption of \pattern{Negative Testing}, \pattern{Snapshot Assertion}, and \pattern{Mock Assertion}, whereas agentic applications do not use \pattern{Snapshot Assertion} at all and instead rely on \pattern{Membership Testing} approximately 2.5 times more frequently.
+Both agent frameworks and agentic applications rely heavily on \pattern{Test Double} for testing \component{Coordination Artifact}.
+Agent frameworks complement this pattern by using \pattern{Negative Testing}, \pattern{Snapshot Assertion}, and \pattern{Mock Assertion} to a markedly greater extent, reflecting a focus on validating intermediate workflow states.
+By contrast, agentic applications entirely forgo \pattern{Snapshot Assertion} and instead rely on \pattern{Membership Testing}, adopting it approximately 2.5 times more frequently to accommodate flexible, outcome-oriented validation for this component.
 This contrast suggests that frameworks emphasize preserving workflow integrity by capturing intermediate states, whereas applications prioritize checking artifact presence with more flexible, less rigid criteria.

 \textbf{This diverging behavior continues with \component{Constitutive Entities}, where framework testing aims for comprehensive edge-case coverage, while application testing validates specific, isolated interactions}.
 Agent frameworks more frequently use \pattern{Parameterized Testing}, \pattern{Negative Testing}, \pattern{Membership Testing}, and \pattern{Mock Assertion}, while agentic applications employ \pattern{Parameterized Testing} and \pattern{Mock Assertion} at 2.2x and 3.5x lower rates, respectively, but use \pattern{Test Double} 1.4x more often.
 This reflects a difference in emphasis: frameworks favor systematic exploration of edge-case behaviors in environment-defining components, whereas applications focus on simulating and verifying isolated behaviors through mocking and test doubles.